Randware/JChad/README.md

 - A **_client_** for connecting to a JChad server
 - An **_installer_** which can be used to install the newest server or client software

-Each of these components can bei either run in graphical user interface or just in the command-line.
+Each of these components can be either run through a graphical user interface or just on the command-line.
 Simply use the `-cl` argument on start.

 > [!NOTE]